Adaptive sampling for linear state estimation: MMSE estimation and optimal sampling

 Thus, under deterministic sampling, the MMSE estimate obeys a linear ODE with jumps at the sampling times.

-The above description for the MMSE estimate and its variance is valid even when the sampling times are random provided that they are independent of the state process.
-Then, the evolution equations for the MMSE estimate and its error statistics remain independent of the policy for choosing the sampling times; the solution to these equations merely get reset with jumps at these times.
-On the other hand, adaptive sampling modifies the evolution of the the MMSE estimator as we will see next.
+The above description for the MMSE estimate and its variance is valid even when the sampling times are random provided that these times are independent of the state process except possibly the initial condition.
+There too, the evolution equations for the MMSE estimate and its error statistics remain independent of the policy for choosing the sampling times; the solution to these equations merely get reset with jumps at these random times.
+On the other hand, adaptive sampling modifies the evolution of the MMSE estimator as we will see next.